smr547/esp_clock/README.md

 - no library source files are modified
 - the project can be cloned and built on a clean machine without manual setup steps

-This repository is intended to be maintainable by my future self, or by my grandson Patrick (PJ).
+This repository is intended to be maintainable by my future self, or by my grandson.

 ---